 RSV and Infants

-In the fall of 2024, a new RSV prevention program is starting in Ontario.
+In the fall of 2024, a new RSV prevention program started in Ontario.

 RSV is one of the most common respiratory viruses in infants and young children, infecting almost all children by the age of 2 years old.
 RSV can cause serious respiratory disease in infants, young children and older adults.